 The South Central Wisconsin Job Centers (Dane County Job Center, Sauk County Job Center and the Workforce Development Center of Jefferson County) are closed to the public.

 You can still access jobcenterofwisconsin.com to update resumes, search jobs, create a budget, review labor market information and more.
-For further career assistance, you can make an appointment via phone.
-Find a list of phone numbers by clicking the button below (also available in Hmong and Spanish).
+For further career assistance, you can make an appointment via phone (also available in Hmong and Spanish).

 Job Center of Wisconsin In-Demand Jobs